Six Sigma Software for Black Belts

 As a Black Belt you get:

-- 30+ Lean Six Sigma charts: control charts, pareto charts, histograms and more
+- More than 30 SPC and Six Sigma charts: control charts, pareto charts, histograms and more

-- 90+ Lean Six Sigma templates: flowcharts, fishbones and value stream mapping.
+- More than 100 Lean Six Sigma tools and templates: flowcharts, fishbones and value stream mapping.

 - XmR and c, np, p, u control chart dashboards for ongoing reporting.